How DNA Works in Investigations

 The three possible results of a DNA analysis are as follows:

 This happens when the DNA sample from the subject and the one from the crime scene matches.
 The subject is now inclusive as a potential source of the DNA in the sample, and cannot be excluded.
-However, this doesn’t mean that the subject is convicted because more thorough investigations will follow.
+However, this does not mean that the subject is convicted because more thorough investigations will follow.

 It is an exclusion if both parties are unmatched – this removes the subject from the investigation but sometimes, additional tests are done to further prove the result.